-- This clause applies if Council cannot maintain a quorum because of the number of Councillors who have a conflict of interest in a decision in regard to a matter. - Council must consider whether the decision can be made by dealing with the matter in an alternative manner. - For the purposes of subclause (2), an alternative manner may include- - resolving to split the matter into 2 or more separate parts, so that a quorum can be maintained for each separate part; or - making prior decisions on component parts of the matter at a meeting for which a quorum can be maintained, before deciding the overall matter at a meeting for which a quorum can be maintained. - 4) Subject to complying with any requirements under any other Act, if Council is unable to use an alternative manner, Council must decide to establish a Delegated Committee to make the decision in regard to the matter consisting of- - all the Councillors who have not disclosed a conflict of interest in regard to the matter; and - b) any other person or persons that Council considers suitable. - 5) Section 63(2) of the Act applies to a Delegated Committee established under subclause (4) to the extent possible after excluding all the Councillors who have disclosed a conflict of interest in regard to the matter.
+- 1) This clause applies if Council cannot maintain a quorum because of the number of Councillors who have declared a conflict of interest in relation to an item on the agenda. - 2) Council must consider whether the decision can be made by dealing with the matter in an alternative manner. - 3) For the purposes of subclause (2), an alternative manner may include - a) resolving to split the matter into 2 or more separate parts, so that a quorum can be maintained for each separate part; or - making prior decisions on component parts of the matter at a meeting for which a quorum can be maintained, before deciding the overall matter at a meeting for which a quorum can be maintained. - 4) Subject to complying with any requirements under any other Act, if Council is unable to use an alternative manner, Council must decide to establish a Delegated Committee to make the decision in regard to the matter consisting of - a) all the Councillors who have not disclosed a conflict of interest in regard to the matter; and - b) any other person or persons that Council considers suitable. - 5) Section 63(2) of the Act applies to a Delegated Committee established under subclause (4) to the extent possible after excluding all the Councillors who have disclosed a conflict of interest in regard to the matter.